JeremyAnsel/xwa_hooks/xwa_hook_backdrops/zip/readme.txt

 # To call the hook that sets the backdrop scale
 At offset 0165C0, replace D9442418D80DAC935A00E881341800 with E86B19190090909090909090909090.

+# To call the hook that loads mission backdrops
+At offset 015F14, replace 890DE0AC8000 with E80720190090.

 *** Usage ***